Merck 3Q adjusted profit tops analysts' estimates

 Merck also announced on Monday that the Food and Drug Administration gave breakthrough therapy designation to Keytruda for advanced non-small cell lung cancer that has progressed on or following platinum-based chemotherapy.

-Its shares were steady in premarket trading about two hours ahead of the market open.
+Merck's shares edged up in premarket trading just over an hour ahead of the market open.

 Removing costs related to acquisitions, divestitures, restructuring and other items, earnings were 90 cents per share.

 Analysts surveyed by Zacks Investment Research expected earnings of 88 cents per share.